bena-tshishiku/bena-tshishiku.github.io/_publications/flat-cycle-count.md

 compact flat manifolds of dimension equal to the real rank.
 We give a lower bound for the contribution of these cycles to the homology of congruence covers.
 Similar results are proved for other families of locally symmetric spaces.

+Note: there is a simpler proof of the main results, which we learned from a referee.
+This has not yet been incorporated into the draft.

 ## Talk notes